MadelineLowes/madelines-module-01-challenge/README.md

 - what was your motivation?
 - what did you build this project?
-- what problem does it solve? accessible to a larger audience and it doesn't exclude anyone from being able to view the site with whatever aids they use to view the site.
+- what problem does it solve?
-- what did you learn?

-## Table of Contents (optional)

-If your README is long, add a table of contents to make it easy for users to find what they need.
+I learned how to use semantic elements to make this webpage meet accessibility standards.
+This makes it available to audiences who use assistive technology, without impacting how the site looked initially.

 ## Installation

-what are the steps required to install your project?
-Provice a step-by-step description of how to get the deveopment environment running.
+N/A

 ## Usage